evanwboyle/VRC-RoboScore/VRC RoboScore/Modules/Camera/Modes/Video/VideoCameraView.md

 - Converts detections to the format required by TrackSS.
 - Updates and stores tracked objects for overlay drawing.
 - Delegates ghost leg management to `GhostLegManager`.
+- Tracks how many frames each goal leg ID has persisted, using the `idPersistence` dictionary.
+- Each frame, computes the average movement (delta x, delta y) of tracked goal legs that have persisted for 3+ frames, and calls `moveGhostLegs(by:)` to shift all ghost legs accordingly.
+- **How to use:** No extra calls needed; persistence and movement are handled automatically in `update(with:)`.
+- **Warning:** If no tracked goal legs persist for 3+ frames, ghost legs will not move that frame.

 ### 8. GhostLegManager
-- Handles ghost leg persistence, proximity-based removal, and lifecycle management.
+- Handles ghost leg persistence, proximity-based removal, lifecycle management, and now ghost leg movement.
-- **How to use:** Use `addGhostLeg`, `removeGhostLegIfClose`, and `limitGhostLegs` to manage ghost leg overlays.
+- **How to use:**
+    - Use `addGhostLeg`, `removeGhostLegIfClose`, and `limitGhostLegs` to manage ghost leg overlays.
+    - Ghost legs are automatically shifted each frame by the average movement (delta x, delta y) of tracked goal legs that have persisted for 3 or more frames.
+This is done via `moveGhostLegs(by:)`, which is called from the tracker manager.
+- **Warning:**
+    - If no tracked goal legs have persisted for 3+ frames, ghost legs will not move that frame.
+    - If tracked goal legs move erratically, ghost leg movement may be less accurate.
+Consider tuning persistence threshold or movement logic if needed.
-- **Warning:** Ghost legs are only removed if a new goal leg appears close enough (see `goalLegThreshold`).
+    - Ghost legs are only removed if a new goal leg appears close enough (see `goalLegThreshold`).
 Tune this value in `CameraConstants` if needed.

 ---